vildocompany/vildocompany.github.io/_pages/data analysis.md

 ## Finding User Characteristics
-With the information we get from analysing Churn-Tenure data, we can split the users into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.
+With the information attaimed from analysing Churn-Tenure data, users can be split into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.
 Using the segments as a base to then analyse user characteristics.